kipteamm/BDFD/Tutorials and Guides/Premium System V2.md

 $endif
 ```

 # Command 5
 You can also as an owner deactivate the premium in a server.
 The trigger of that command would be `<PREFIX>deactivate (server)`.
 When left blank the current server will get deactivated.
 The command would something like this.
 ![deactivate guild](https://github.com/ToroEen/BDFD/blob/9902a67501ec816ac4c9491392642b43191c4e6c/Tutorials%20and%20Guides/Tutorials%20and%20Guides%20Assets/deactivate_guild.png)

 Also this code comes with an optional logging feature.
-The last line of this code is as following.
+The last line of this code is as following:
 ```php
 $c[Replace this with the log code]
 ```